socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 * P. Kruchten's [4+1 views on software architecture](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model)
 * The [viewpoints and perspectives proposed by N. Rozanski and E. Woods](https://www.viewpoints-and-perspectives.info/home/viewpoints/) (@RozanskiWoods:2005)
-* Having started with a "less is more" (and anti-UML message), the [C4 Model](../artifact-templates/futureWork/DPR-C4Model.md) has now evolved into a rather comprehensive set of diagrams supported by the Structurizr library and online tool.
+* Having started with a "less is more" (and anti-UML message), the [C4 Model](../artifact-templates/futureWork/DPR-C4Model.md) has now evolved into a rather comprehensive set of diagrams supported by the [Structurizr](https://structurizr.com/) library and online tool.

 ### Example(s)
 <!-- Must be concrete, ideally give three ones, one for each verbosity/fidelity level basic, medium, full -->
-The component overview of the Lakeside Mutual frontend-backend and service landscape, targeting architects and developers that want to orient themselves, was created with PlantUML:
+The component overview of the frontend-backend and service landscape at [Lakeside Mutual](https://github.com/Microservice-API-Patterns/LakesideMutual), targeting architects and developers that want to orient themselves, was created with PlantUML:

 ![Lakeside Mutual component overview](https://raw.githubusercontent.com/Microservice-API-Patterns/LakesideMutual/master/resources/overview-diagram.png)

-Page 4 of [this presentation](https://ozimmer.ch/assets/presos/ZIO-FromDDDToMAPIsQS2020v10p.pdf) provides an examples of an architecture overview diagram styles as an IRP.
+Page 4 of [this presentation](https://ozimmer.ch/assets/presos/ZIO-FromDDDToMAPIsQS2020v10p.pdf) provides an example of an architecture overview diagram styled as an IRP.

 C4 examples are available publicly [here](https://structurizr.com/share/1).